 Pursuant to section 31(6) of the Legal Profession Act, the payment of Special Compensation Fund claims is at the discretion of the Special Compensation Fund Committee as delegated by the Benchers.
-As at December 31, 2020, there were no remaining claims for which statutory declarations had been received.
-All claims for which statutory declarations were received have been reviewed by the Special Compensation Fund Committee, and accordingly, at December 31, 2020 the Special Compensation Fund was wound up
+As at December 31, 2021, there were no remaining claims for which statutory declarations had been received.
+All claims for which statutory declarations were received have been reviewed by the Special Compensation Fund Committee, and accordingly, at December 31, 2020, the Special Compensation Fund was wound up.

-For claims reported prior to May 1, 2004, the insurance bond provided that total claims attributable to the period in excess of \$25,000,000 were 100% reimbursed by a commercial insurer up to a maximum of \$15,000,000 for claims against one lawyer and in total, other than as noted in note 10.
+For claims reported prior to May 1, 2004, the insurance bond provided that total claims attributable to the period in excess of \$25,000,000 were 100% reimbursed by a commercial insurer up to a maximum of \$15,000,000 for claims against one lawyer and in total.
 As set out in note 1, claims reported after May 1, 2004 are subject to Part B coverage by the Lawyers Indemnity Fund.